Why is this information important?

-This website has a number of resources for evaluating health sciences research, including an Evidence Appraisal form for qualitative research, as well as information on the following:
+This website has a number of resources for evaluating health sciences research across a variety of designs/study types, including an Evidence Appraisal form for qualitative research (in table), as well as forms for mixed methods studies from a variety of clinical question domains.
+The site includes information on the following:

 The EQUATOR Network is an ‘umbrella’ organisation that brings together researchers, medical journal editors, peer reviewers, developers of reporting guidelines, research funding bodies and other collaborators with mutual interest in improving the quality of research publications and of research itself.

 The EQUATOR Library contains a comprehensive searchable database of reporting guidelines for many study types--including qualitative--and also links to other resources relevant to research reporting:

 Also see Articles box, below, some of which contain checklists or tools.

 Most checklists or tools are meant to help you think critically and systematically when appraising research.
 Users should generally consult accompanying materials such as manuals, handbooks, and cited literature to use these tools appropriately.
 Broad understanding of the variety and complexity of qualitative research is generally necessary, along with an understanding of the philosophical perspectives plus knowledge about specific qualitative research methods and their implementation.